Coding-Challenge-2025/RobotDaiChien-BE/README.md

 ## Bug report

 Should any bug happen, report us through the organizer's official email (the one which mailed you this repo).
 Attach to it the match's `.json` file and state folders of the bot in `Simulator/Match/Players/`.

+## Notice for future development

+1. When in 2-players mode, the game is trying to spawn VatPham on the cell that is at most 1 cell apart from two player and the distance from the players to that cell is greater than 2.
+But there is still some cases when the game can't find any cell that is available to spawn VatPham, so at that turn, there will be no VatPham being spawn.
+2. The DauTron vatpham is intended to make the player 'teleport' through one '#' cell.
+But I misunderstood, so that the DauTron vatpham will make the player able to move to '#' cell, and that '#' cell won't be colored.